This is the multi-page printable view of this section. Click here to print.

 Checking for critical alerts post chaos

-If enabled, the check runs at the end of each scenario ( post chaos ) and Kraken exits in case critical alerts are firing to allow user to debug.
+If enabled, the check runs at the end of each scenario ( post chaos ) and Krkn exits in case critical alerts are firing to allow user to debug.
 You can enable it in the config:

 performance_monitoring: